Bringing responsible innovation to Dublin

 Do we need robots with independent thought and desires?

-Speakers from all over Europe will offer insights into responsible innovation, and how businesses can adapt to incorporate this value structure into their planning.
+Each year, more and more speakers from different backgrounds share insights into responsible innovation and how businesses can incorporate it into their planning.